2004 Ole Miss Rebels football team

 The 2004 Ole Miss Rebels football team represented the University of Mississippi during the 2004 NCAA Division I-A football season.
 They participated in the Southeastern Conference in the Western Division.
 The team played their home games at Vaught–Hemingway Stadium in Oxford, Mississippi.
 They were coached by head coach David Cutcliffe.

+The Rebels finished the season with a record of 4–7.